ropitz/sparc_teaching/exercise1final.md

 In addition to recording errors caused by the properties of the object (like the black, reflective glaze above), there are errors that can be caused by the recording process itself.
-Restart Meshlab and import the STL files for PH_4 into a new project.
+Restart MeshLab and import the STL files for PH_4 into a new project.
 Change the 'color' of the STLs to User-Defined, and then apply the Radiance Scaling shader.
 You may notice that some strange light-grey diagonal striations on the potsherd.